 The book Maternal-Infant Bonding, by Marshal Klaus and John Kennell (1976) remains a remarkably relevant book to learn about bonding and the effects of early relationships even now, 40 years later.

-If you wonder about potential links between asthma and stress – whether you are the parent of a child with asthma or if you have asthma, look at the resources and therapies for healing trauma in this post on different types of therapies.
+If you wonder about potential links between asthma and stress – whether you are the parent of a child with asthma or have asthma yourself, take a look at the resources and therapies for healing trauma in this post on different types of therapies.
 If you are adult with asthma, healing effects of early life experiences and parent-child relationships may help your symptoms even if the process takes much more time than it does for young children.
 My own asthma is no longer active following in-depth work over a period of years.